deosrc/movies-technical-test/README.md

 This repository contains the output for a technical test portion of a job application.
 It is not intended as production code.

+## Getting Started

+The solution is configured to use docker and Visual Studio.
+Other development environments are not supported.

+1. Clone the repository.
+1. Open the solution in Visual Studio.
+1. Ensure `docker-compose` is selected as the startup project, and start debugging.
+This will start the necessary containers.
+1. Follow the steps in the [Database](#database) section to setup the database.

+The Swagger UI can then be used to test the API.

 ## Database

 ### Connecting to the database